pmirabedini/Structure_Toolbox/Structure/README.md

 # Structure_Toolbox

-Class structures does structure transformation such as:
+Class structures can be used to:

 - define  a unitcell (available)
 - create supercell (available)
 - visualize atoms in supercell (simple version available)
 - generate slabs (in progress)
 - and more!

-Currently it includes crystal structure opperation.
-But molecular operations will be added as well.

 ## sample input: